It can be hard to admit that your beloved companion is entering his senior years. The idea that he won’t be around forever can be painful to consider.

 5. Choose The Right Bed To Relieve Joint Soreness

-Your dog’s bed can make the difference between a comfortable sleep and
+Your dog’s bed can make the difference between a comfortable sleep and waking up with sore joints.
+If your dog often seems stiff in the morning, his bed could be the culprit.

 The best beds for senior dogs are made with thick memory foam.
 This molds to a dog’s body shape, which prevents pressure points on sore hips and shoulders.